marijnh/Eloquent-JavaScript/15_event.md

 {{index touch, "mousedown event", "mouseup event", "click event"}}

-The style of graphical browser that we use was designed with mouse interfaces in mind, at a time where touchscreens were very rare.
+The style of graphical browser that we use was designed with mouse interfaces in mind, at a time where touchscreens were rare.
 To make the Web "work" on early touchscreen phones, browsers for those devices pretended, to a certain extent, that touch events were mouse events.
 If you tap your screen, you'll get `"mousedown"`, `"mouseup"`,